 The main objectives of Phase II of this project are to 1) identify potential field sites impacted by LNAPL and PFAS in the form of thermodynamically stable microemulsions or mixtures; 2) document sites with PFAS-impacted LNAPL and identify factors for predicting the occurrence of such phases; 3) develop a predictive tool/model to simulate past, present and future PFAS-impacted LNAPL behavior; and 4) identify potential technologies to recover and separate PFAS from LNAPL.

-The technical approach consists of a three-year course of highly – controlled laboratory column experiments that will be conducted with soil and sediment under unsaturated (aerobic) and saturated (anoxic) conditions.
-Batch tests will be performed to characterize the number of thermodynamically-stable phases that form when AFFF and NAPL are mixed and to quantify PFAS sorption at the air-water interface.
-For each experimental system, the research team will quantify the transport characteristics of all 42 PFAS classes present in 3M AFFF (identified in the Statement of Need), including perfluorooctane sulfonate (PFOS) and perfluroooctanoate (PFOA).
-A total of 11 classes of PFAS are in 3M AFFF including four anionic, four cationic, and three zwitterionic classes.
+The technical approach for Phase I consisted of highly controlled laboratory column experiments with soil and sediment under unsaturated (aerobic) and saturated (anoxic) conditions.
+Batch tests were performed to characterize the number of thermodynamically-stable phases that form when AFFF and NAPL are mixed and to quantify PFAS sorption at the air-water interface.
+For each experimental system, the research team quantified the transport characteristics of 42 PFAS present in 3M AFFF, including perfluorooctane sulfonate (PFOS) and perfluroooctanoate (PFOA).
+A total of 11 classes of PFAS were detected in 3M AFFF including four anionic, four cationic, and three zwitterionic classes.

 The Phase I tasks were designed to test the following hypotheses:

 Through SERDP projects ER-2126 (Higgins, lead investigator) and ER-2128 (Field, lead investigator), the team now possesses the capacity to quantify the individual PFAS, which is a technical skill necessary to unravel the complex nature of AFFF mixtures; their interactions with other surfactants, fuels, and solvents; and their behavior in soils/sediments.